pyhacks/access-specifiers/README.md

         deleter(name)
 ```
 Note: default value of _depth_ is deliberately not 1.
 The reason for that is complicated and you don't need to know the details unless you call this function from somewhere else.

+Restricted.**\_subclasses_**

+This is a class variable holding a list of subclasses.
+Elements of this list doesn't check access to their private and protected members but do check to private members coming from their bases.

 Functions below are provided by _Restrictor_, which means they are only available to classes, not objects: